 Laser Cavity Repair.

 Lasers ceased to be science fiction more than two generations ago.
 We are used to them in CD players and as novelty pointers for lecturers.
 Attempts to use them to regrow hair have only anecdotal evidence, but Harvard research has used them to regrow dentin and reverse tooth decay.
 So far the method has only been used on animals, but the technique looks very promising.

-As lasers are already used for many medical procedures there does not appear to be too many obstacles to prevent the introduction of this new laser treatment.
+As lasers are already used for many medical procedures there do not appear to be too many obstacles to preventing the introduction of this new laser treatment.

 Stem cells have also been used to regrow significant parts of a patient’s jawline.
 We expect there will be a great deal of many other applications for stem cells in dental work.

 The content of this article is meant for informational purposes only and should not be considered a source of professional advice, recommendations, or endorsements.
 It is not a substitute for seeking expert guidance or making well-informed decisions based on individual circumstances.
 Although we strive for accuracy and reliability, we cannot guarantee the information's completeness or suitability for all situations.
 Readers are urged to verify facts, consult experts, and consider their own context before taking actions or decisions based on this content.
 No warranties, explicit or implied, are provided regarding the accuracy, timeliness, or completeness of the presented information.
 Relying on this information is at the reader's own discretion and risk.
 We encourage readers to consult relevant professionals or experts for advice tailored to their specific needs.
 Neither the author, publisher, nor any affiliated parties will be held responsible for errors, omissions, or damages resulting from the use or reliance on the information in this article.